shamedgh/temporal-specialization/README.md

 * **security-evaluation/**: Contains scripts that perform the security evaluation
 * **llvm-7.0.0.src.wclang.tar.xz**: The LLVM+Clang source code
+* **stats**: The default path used in the scripts for storing the statistics outputs

 ## Running the Docker container